martibosch/swisslandstats-geopy/paper/paper.md

 ---
-title: swisslandstats-geopy: Python tools for the land statistics datasets from the Swiss Federal Statistical Office
+title: 'swisslandstats-geopy: Python tools for the land statistics datasets from the Swiss Federal Statistical Office'
 tags:
   - Python
   - land use